 Somewhere in play, they've become disconnected.

-The quickest way to reunite them is by pitching them against you.
+The quickest way to reunite kids at odds is by pitching them against you.
 “Any kind of game of tipping, tripping, falling, spilling your food, or sitting innocently, then having children “bonk” you from behind with pillows, and being mystified as to who caused those bonks, are hilarious to kids from toddlerhood through preschool and beyond,” says Patty Wipfler, founder of Hand in Hand Parenting, and author of the book Listen: Five Tools To Meet Your Everyday Parenting Challenges.

 When kids laugh, good feelings return.
 And when they band against you, they are united in a single cause so their own quarrels are forgotten.